 Great Malvern Station

-Network Rail LNW have been lobbied and they have now programmed work to be undertaken in 2020 to restore the foliage to the columns, repair the canopy, change the lighting to align with the heritage of the station and be more energy efficient, plus the platform clock will have its mechanism changed to electric operation linked to the platform information panels.
+Network Rail LNW have been lobbied and they have now programmed work to be undertaken to restore the foliage to the columns, repair the canopy, change the lighting to align with the heritage of the station and be more energy efficient.
+The platform clock has now had its mechanism changed to electric operation as described here.

 The restoration of the Pedestrian Archway leading from platform 2 to the old Imperial Hotel (now Malvern St James School) is being costed and Network Rail Swindon has agreed to clear all the debris from outside the walls of the Worm.
 An application will then be made to Heritage Lottery Fund who indicated an interest in supporting the project.
 Railway Heritage Trust has also offered funding towards the project.
 The aim is to restore the structure and have information panels placed inside for public to view.
 The current franchise operator has agreed to have the Worm open for the public during staffing hours of the station.

 The Friends of Malvern’s Railway Group organises occasional railway visits.
 The most recent was to the narrow gauge Brecon Mountain Railway on Saturday 14th September, 2019.
 The line, with Baldwin steam locomotives, climbs from Pant to the summit of the former Brecon and Merthyr Railway at Torpantau.
 The views of the Beacons are splendid.
 A report of this visit is here.